-The proceeds from this event will be donated to IECA's charitable fund, Save Our International Land (SOIL).
-The SOIL Fund provides a permanent funding source for programs and projects that improve environmental quality through education, research and applied technology.
+The proceeds from this event will be donated to the SOIL Fund (IECA's charitable arm).
+The SOIL Fund provides support for programs and projects that address erosion and sedimentation through applied technology, research, and education.
 The SOIL Fund Auction will be held in the Expo Hall.
 If you would like to donate to the auction to contact Georgina at email@example.com.

 Erosion Control Around the World Blog with SOIL Fund Ambassador Will Mahoney